MicrosoftDocs/power-platform/power-platform/alm/move-from-unmanaged-managed-alm.md

 1. Plan carefully, especially when the outcome you want is to use solution layering properly.

 2. Identify and remove unnecessary tables and components.
-   - Look for tables that can be deleted from the environment.
-Here's some examples:
+   - Look for tables that can be disabled in the environment.
+Tables can be disabled by removing all privileges for the table.
+More information: [Security roles and privileges](/power-platform/admin/security-roles-privileges)
+   - Here's some examples of tables that should be considered for removal:
       - Tables with no new records created within in last 18 months.
       - Tables and components that have no dependencies.
 More information: [View dependencies for a component](/powerapps/maker/data-platform/view-component-dependencies)
       - Components, such as forms, views, and charts, that are associated with deleted or unused tables and don't have any data.